 When Does a Clog Need a Pro Plumber?

 - Where is it?
 One of the most important aspects of a clog is where in your plumbing it appeared.
-Most of your home’s pipes are in difficult-to-access places like behind walls and under floors.
+Most of your home’s pipes are in tucked-away places like behind walls and under floors.
 Some clogs may need professional equipment to reach in the first place.

 - What created the clog?
 Some substances can have a larger effect on your plumbing.
-Simple organic waste like coffee or hair is unpleasant but generally easy to flush out on your own.
+Simple organic waste like coffee or hair is unpleasant but usually easy to flush out on your own.
 Other materials like sewage can be much more difficult (and maybe even risky).
 Removing these clogs will need more steps and the experience of a pro.

 Where Can Clogs Form in My Plumbing System?